Stewardship and Volunteers at the Woods Hole Science Aquarium

-Experienced volunteers who stay with us for extended periods may be invited to participate in special events such as the release of rehabilitated turtles.
+Volunteers stay with us for extended periods and may be invited to participate in special events.

-- Volunteers include students, teachers, technicians and scientists from other labs, and local citizens with no other connection to marine science
+- Volunteers include students, teachers, technicians and scientists from other labs, and local citizens with no other connection to marine sciences.

-- The Northeast Fisheries Science Center’s Jane Foster Award for Outstanding Volunteership is named for a volunteer who gave hundreds of hours in the late 1990s
+- The Northeast Fisheries Science Center’s Jane Foster Award for Outstanding Volunteership is named for a volunteer who worked many hundreds of hours in the late 1990s.

 About Our Volunteers

-In the summer, collecting walks in local estuaries are offered to the public.
+In the summer, we offer public collecting walks in local estuaries.
 Our aquarists and interns serve as naturalists on the walks, teaching about life in salt marshes, demonstrating how to collect animals, and identifying the catch.
 Sometimes we bring animals back to the Aquarium to add to our collection.
-More often we observe the animals briefly and then release them.

 Staff also host and participate in special events each year on Earth Day, World Ocean Day, and Endangered Species Day.
-The Woods Hole Science Stroll in August provides an opportunity for visitors to the Woods Hole Laboratory and Woods Hole Science Aquarium to learn more about local species via hands-on activities and exhibits ranging from fish and shellfish to whales, sea turtles and seals.
+The Woods Hole Science Stroll in August provides an opportunity for visitors to the Woods Hole Laboratory and Woods Hole Science Aquarium to learn more about local species through hands-on activities and exhibits about fish and shellfish, whales, sea turtles, and seals.

 Meet Some of Our Volunteers

 It’s Monday, and the Woods Hole Science Aquarium is closed to the public.
-But inside, you’ll usually find Ken Reed busy at work: hosing down the ditches, floors and tanks in the Aquarium’s behind-the-scenes area on the second level, replacing tank pre-filters, and doing odd maintenance jobs.
+But inside, you’ll usually find Ken Reed busy at work in the Aquarium’s behind-the-scenes area on the second level: hosing down the ditches, floors, and tanks, replacing tank pre-filters, and doing odd maintenance jobs.

-He spends about three hours each week getting the area ready for the week's public hours, which start on Tuesday mornings.
+He spends about 3 hours each week getting the area ready for public hours.
 After hundreds to thousands of people have toured the facility each week, Reed helps remove fingerprints from the tank glasses and debris off the floors.